PEAR Cider Semi Sweet, 5% Alchol

 Sorting & milling

-- The Pears are sorted (discarding any damaged Apples), then conveyed into the mill, which crushes the Pears into a coarse pulp.
+- The Pears are sorted (discarding any damaged Pears), then conveyed into the mill, which crushes the Pears into a coarse pulp.

 - An “Open Throat” pump is used to transfer the pulp to the press.